 If you are having difficulty driving, talk to your doctor.
-You may want to undergo a formal driving assessment.
+You may want to complete a formal driving test.

-Some tests may be administered in an office setting.
-These tests focus on visual abilities, capacity for multi-tasking, speed of response, ability to maintain focused attention, and mental flexibility.
-Visual and motor reaction times are measured with computer tasks and physical activities, such as pressing down on a mock brake pedal when a red light comes on.
+Some tests may be taken in an office setting.
+These tests focus on visual abilities, ability to multi-task, speed of response, ability to maintain focused attention, and mental flexibility.
+Visual and motor reaction times are measured with computer tasks and physical activities, such as pressing down on a fake brake pedal when a red light comes on.

 Where to Find a Specialist